Another rally for Alphabet leads the US stock market higher

-NEW YORK (AP) — The U.S. stock market is rising again on Monday, for now at least, ahead of a week with shortened trading because of the Thanksgiving holiday.
+NEW YORK (AP) — The U.S. stock market is rising again on Monday, ahead of a week with shortened trading because of the Thanksgiving holiday.

 Stocks got a lift from rising hopes that the Federal Reserve will cut its main interest rate again at its next meeting in December, a move that could boost the economy and investment prices.

 The market also benefited from strength for stocks caught up in the artificial-intelligence frenzy.
-Alphabet, which has been getting praise for its newest Gemini AI model, rose 5.6% and was one of the strongest forces lifting the S&P 500.
-Nvidia slipped 0.3% after bobbing up and down.
+Alphabet, which has been getting praise for its newest Gemini AI model, rallied 5.1% and was one of the strongest forces lifting the S&P 500.
+Nvidia edged down by 0.1% after bobbing up and down.

+But Monday's gains were hesitant, and the S&P 500 rallied to a gain of 1% only to halve it within the first 15 minutes of trading, before picking up momentum again.

 U.S. markets will be closed on Thursday for the Thanksgiving holiday.
 A day later, it’s on to the rush of Black Friday and Cyber Monday.